craftcms/docs/docs/5.x/reference/field-types/assets.md

 Any properties supported by the source element (the element that has the Assets field) can be used here.

 ::: tip
-If you want to include the entry’s ID or UID in a dynamic subfolder path, use `{canonicalId}` or `{canonicalUid}` rather than `{id}` or `{uid}`, so the source entry’s ID or UID is used rather than the revision / draft’s.
+If you want to include the entry’s ID or UID in a dynamic subfolder path, use `{canonicalId}` or `{canonicalUid}` rather than `{id}` or `{uid}`, so the source entry’s ID or UID is used rather than the those of a draft or revision.
 :::

 ::: tip
-If you are creating the Assets field within a [Matrix field](matrix-fields.md), the source element is going to be the Matrix block, _not_ the element that the Matrix field is being created on.
+If an Assets field is used on an [entry type](../element-types/entries.md#entry-types) within a [Matrix field](matrix.md), the source element is going to be the nested entry, _not_ the element that the entry belongs to.

-So if your Matrix field is attached to an entry, and you want to output the entry ID in your dynamic subfolder path, use `owner.id` rather than `id`.
+In this case, if you wanted to incorporate the main element’s ID in a dynamic subfolder path, you would use `owner.id` instead of just `id`.
+Combined with the above, this would mean `owner.canonicalId`.
 :::

 ::: warning
-If the rendered subfolder path ends up blank, or contains a leading or trailing forward slash (e.g. `foo/`) or an empty segment (e.g. `foo//bar`), Craft will interpret that as a sign that a variable in the subfolder template couldn’t be resolved successfully, and the path will be considered invalid.
+If the rendered subfolder path ends up blank, contains a leading or trailing forward slash (e.g. `foo/`), or an empty segment (e.g. `foo//bar`), Craft will interpret that as a sign that a variable in the subfolder template couldn’t be resolved successfully, and the path will be considered invalid.
 If you are intentionally outputting a blank segment, output `:ignore:`.
 For example, if you want to output the first selected category, or nothing if there isn’t one, do this:

 ```twig
 {{ categoriesFieldHandle.one().slug ?? ':ignore:' }}